the thinking is already done · $189Get The Vault →

 I have ADHD and I buy things I never use.+

-We know.
+So fair.
+Try it first.
 That's why this isn't a course with modules to "complete."
 It's a notebook you flip open when you're spiraling.
 You can't fall behind on a notebook.
 There's nothing to set up, no streak to break, no system to maintain.
 Use it when you stall.
 Ignore it when you're fine.
-It doesn't break if you don't touch it for six months.
+It doesn't break if you don't touch it for weeks.

 $189 is a lot.
 What if I only use 5 prompts?+